yiliyassh/opentoolkits/distro.md

 -  2020-05-30: Development Release: openSUSE 15.2 RC
 -
 Headlines...
+-  2023-09-11 >openSUSE unveils Slowroll branch
+-  2023-09-05 >openSUSE shares survey results about the direction of the distribution
 -  2023-06-06 >openSUSE plans for version 15.6 Leap
 -  2023-03-15 >openSUSE sees a surge in downloads
 -  2023-02-21 >openSUSE and SLE beta testing new updates